-Not to toot our own horn, but at Abba Movers we believe in being up front about your moving costs.
+Not to toot our own horn, but at Abba Movers we believe in being upfront about your moving costs.
 In fact, if you’re in Southeast Louisiana, you can get an online estimate for your move on our website.
 Our Book My Move tool is always free to use—with no hidden fees or extras to come later.
-And beyond just entering your home size, we’ll also account for stairs, distance from front door to curb, and include any speciality items—like pianos and gun cases—you need transported as part of your move.
+And beyond just entering your home size, we’ll also account for stairs, distance from the front door to curb, and include any specialty items—like pianos and gun cases—you need to be transported as part of your move.

 Do yourself a favor and get multiple bids from full-service movers, but feel free to use our online calculator to help give yourself an idea of the costs you may be facing.

-Besides the cost for hiring a mover, here are some other costs you may need to consider when budgeting for your move:
+Besides the cost of hiring a mover, here are some other costs you may need to consider when budgeting for your move: